At first, it might just seem like your chicken is a little clumsy.

 We didn’t think too much of it at this stage.
-But, week after week she slowly began deteriorating, until she would actually fall over when she was walking (or trying to run across the yard for treats!).
+But, week after week she slowly began deteriorating, until she would be stretching her leg frequently, and actually falling over when she was walking (or trying to run across the yard for treats!).

 In our case, we were able to identify that her toes were curling inward, and she was having trouble standing and walking properly.